 A Brief Account of Evolution

-- The first cellular forms of life appeared on earth was about 2000 million years ago.
+- The first cellular forms of life appeared on Earth about 2000 million years ago.

 - Later single-celled organisms, multicellular forms, and invertebrates were formed and became active.

-- Jawless fish evolved and different organisms started to invade from water to land.
-Later, amphibians, reptiles some of them to viviparous mammals came into existence.
+- Jawless fish evolved, and different organisms started to invade from water to land.
+Later, amphibians and reptiles, some of them viviparous mammals, came into existence.